FuNian788/DeeCamp32/README.md

 (4) Closing: We always dilate --> erode to splice break edges, eliminate holes inside the foreground.
 (5) Gradient: Gradient = Dilation - Erosion, which is some kind of edge.
 Surprisingly, this method works very well in some images.

-#### All the code has detailed comments，if you don't understand, just google it.
+#### All the code has detailed comments, if you don't understand, just google it.